fmanclossi/TJBot-playbook/examples/Doggy/Create MiniDoggy.md

 # TJBot and her/his dog

 MiniDoggy is a tiny and cute companion for your TJBot.
-MiniDoggy hosts an SG-90 servo motor to bring to life a never-stopping tail.
+MiniDoggy hosts an SG-90 servo motor to bring a never-stopping tail to life.

 ### Level: some task could be tricky but could be performed under adult’s guidance